nate-kean/ads-explorer/README.md

 The MIT License was inherited from Buckley who made it so with Hurni's blessing.

-Buckley used some Microsoft code as a polyfill for full functionality when built with older SDKs, and as the cargo cult goes, this may still be the case but I don't actually know.
+Buckley used some Microsoft code (that is, code from outside the Win32 API itself) as a polyfill for full functionality when built with older SDKs, and as the Cargo Cult goes, this may still be the case but I don't actually know.